Valentino Rossi: Jorge Lorenzo

 In 2010, Jorge Lorenzo finally emerged victorious in the championship battle after Rossi suffered multiple injuries during the season.
 The most dramatic race of the season came at Motegi, when Lorenzo and Rossi collided with each other on more than one occasion.
 After Rossi returned to Yamaha in 2013, the rivalry resumed, and came to a boiling point in 2015.
 Rossi was on course to win his tenth overall title but was narrowly ahead of his teammate Lorenzo, who had closed the gap after the summer break.
 In Malaysia, Rossi kicked Marc Márquez causing him to fall.
-This ubcudebt led to the race direction imposing three penalty points to Rossi and demoting him to the back of the grid at the final round in Valencia.
+This incident led to the race direction imposing three penalty points to Rossi and demoting him to the back of the grid at the final round in Valencia.
 Lorenzo's victory there, and Rossi's inability to finish high, won the former the championship by five points.
 Rossi called the title "a Spanish stitch-up" and said "having Marc Márquez as the bodyguard of Lorenzo is embarrassing."

 After this, the relationship between Rossi and Lorenzo became sour, though it eased once more when Lorenzo moved to the Factory Ducati team in 2017 whilst Rossi stayed with the team.
 In the subsequent seasons the rivalry cooled down as Andrea Dovizioso emerged as the main challenger to Marc Márquez.
 Rossi only won one race since then and Lorenzo three.